ShyamPraveenSingh/School-Website/README.md

 # School-Website
+Here's the link to the website [Pioneer Academy Lalganj](https://pioneeracademylalganj.netlify.app/)

 The main website of the school Pioneer Academy Lalganj.
 It contains more than 10 different pages and has been made with leading technologies available.<br><br>